Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study

 \subsection{System Design}

 In this study, we focus on the use of human teleoperation for tele-US.
-The system details are provided in references \cite{Black:2023, Black:2024:TMRB, Black:2024:TIM, Black:2024:DMFS} and are summarized here and in \cref{fig:humanTeleop} for completeness.
-For this application, a novice follower situated with the patient wears the Microsoft HoloLens 2 (Microsoft, Redmond, WA) mixed reality headset which displays a virtual guiding US transducer in their environment.
-The follower then superimposes the real US transducer on the virtual transducer and maintains alignment as the virtual transducer is moved.
-The pose of the virtual transducer is controlled by an expert sonographer located remotely (eg. at a medical center).
-The expert controls the virtual transducer using the Touch X haptic device (3D Systems, Rock Hill, SC) while seeing the real-time feed of the US image and point-of-view video from the follower.
-The haptic device is a desktop 6-degree-of-freedom (DOF) serial manipulator able to apply 3-DOF forces on its handle.
+The system details are provided in references \cite{Black:2023, Black:2024:TMRB, Black:2024:TIM, Black:2024:DMFS} and are summarized here and in Fig. \ref{fig:humanTeleop} for completeness.
+For this application, a novice follower situated with the patient wears the Microsoft HoloLens 2 (Microsoft, Redmond, WA) MR headset which displays a virtual guiding US transducer in their environment.
+The follower superimposes the real US transducer on the virtual transducer and maintains alignment as the virtual transducer is moved.
+This is illustrated in Fig. \ref{fig:followerUI}.
+The pose of the virtual transducer is controlled by an expert sonographer located remotely (eg. at a medical center) using the Touch X haptic device (3D Systems, Rock Hill, SC) while seeing the real-time feed of the US image and point-of-view video from the follower.
+The expert's user interface is shown in Fig. \ref{fig:expertUI}.
+The haptic device is a desktop serial manipulator with 6-degree-of-freedom (DOF) input and can apply 3-DOF forces on its handle.
 As the sonographer moves the handle of the manipulator, its pose is measured and sent to the HoloLens 2 to be replicated by the virtual transducer.
-Attached to this handle is a 3D printed transducer-shaped attachment so the sonographer can feel like they are holding a real transducer.
+Attached to this handle is a 3D printed transducer-shaped model so the sonographer can feel like they are holding a real transducer.